magento/devdocs/guides/v2.0/release-notes/tech_bull_setup-wizard-upgrade.md

 These instructions apply to you *only* if all of the following are true:

 *	You're using Magento Enterprise Edition (EE)
-*	You're upgrading to Magento EE version 2.1 (including a Release Candidate) from version 2.0.7 or earlier using the Web Setup Wizard
+*	You're upgrading to Magento EE version 2.1 (including a Release Candidate) using the Web Setup Wizard

 ### Get the patch
 Use the following instructions to get the patch named `MDVA-532.*`, then transfer it to your Magento server.